 The Americans with Disabilities Act (ADA) is a law that was passed by the United States Congress in 1990.
 It is a civil rights law which prohibits discrimination based on disability.
 The ADA specifically defines a disability as “a physical or mental impairment that substantially limits a major life activity”.
 It applies to all walks of life in all situations – including website use, both desktop and mobile.
 The ADA covers three different Titles and requires business owners to make accessibility accommodations that will allow the disabled public to access the same service that non-disabled public can access.
 Being ADA compliant enables businesses and websites to be reached and used by more potential customers and limits its risk of liability.

-- Title I – Covers employers with 15 or more employees for federal, state & local government, employment agencies, labor unions, agents of the employer and joint management labor committees.
+- Title I – Covers Employment.
+Employers with 15 or more employees for federal, state & local government, employment agencies, labor unions, agents of the employer and joint management labor committees.

-- Title II – Covers all federal, state and local government programs and activities (and those who receive funding in the amount of $2500 or more from state and local government).
+- Title II – Covers Public Services.
+All federal, state and local government programs and activities (and those who receive funding in the amount of $2500 or more from state and local government).
 This includes most colleges and universities.

-- Title III – Covers private entities that are considered a place of public accommodation or places that sell products to the public.
+- Title III – Covers Public Accommodations.
+Private entities that are considered a place of public accommodation or places that sell products to the public.
 This includes sales and rental establishments, service establishments, & those who offer goods and services to the public.
 Includes non-profit service providers.

 Regulating ADA Compliant Websites